stevecordle/salesforce-api-php-wrapper/README.md

 ##Setting up the Salesforce client

 The client can be configured in two ways, you can call the static create method above passing in the login url and oauth details or you can use a configuration object as in the example below.
+This is useful when you need to resolve the client out of an ioc container.

 The configuration data for the client is passed in through a config file which must implement `\Crunch\Salesforce\ClientConfigInterface`